nugget/rickroll/README.md

 ## Version 2.0 Rewrite

 In June 2025 I rewrote the server in Golang and got it containerized for an easier deployment in modern infrastructure.
+Special thanks to [Michael Hazell] for reminding me to get it finished.

 [The code from back then] is a time capsule from a different era.
 From before Linux and containers took over the Internet.
 It's old enough to have been